 “Generally accepted approaches have not yet been determined, potentially incompatible probabilistic methods are used in different regions of the world, and different sources of tsunamis are often considered independently of each other,” said the authors of the research.

 Maria Gritsevich, senior researcher at the Extra Terra Consortium laboratory at the Ural Federal University and at the Finnish Geospatial Research Institute, adjunct professor in planetary sciences at the University of Helsinki points out that the asteroid-comet hazard is associated with the origin of the tsunami as well.

 “Science knows more than one million asteroids in the solar system,” says Maria Gritsevich.
-“In total, according to the estimates, more than 150 million asteroids exceeding 100 meters in size revolve around the Sun.
+“In total, according to the estimates, more than 150 million asteroids exceeding 100 meters (330 feet) in size revolve around the Sun.
 Since the ocean occupies more than 70% of the Earth’s surface, collision of any of these celestial bodies with our planet may cause a strong tsunami.
 Let’s recall that the impact of an asteroid into the Gulf of Mexico 65 million years ago led to the extinction of a large number of animal species, including dinosaurs.”

 Moreover, due to the uncertainties, scientists studying the natural phenomena that cause tsunamis often ignore this connection.
 Although tsunamis can be even more destructive and deadly.
 According to the authors of the review, this approach is typical, for example, for volcanologists.
 As a result, systematic analysis of information about tsunamis in volcano studies is often omitted the authors of the review state.
 In addition, the power of computer technologies used to predict tsunamis is insufficient to meet the challenges.
 The numerical models themselves are too complex and costly.